Cheaper travel tips

 Meal prices are on a par with eating out in Australia and New Zealand and for a couple, one day can cost at least $150 for 3 meals.
 If staying 7 nights this will cost over $1000 just to eat!

-**Please don’t take fruit from private property as this is their food supply and/or income!
+**Please don’t take fruit from private property as this could be the property owners food supply and/or income source!

 If you’d like to supplement some meals or add side dishes to your own cooked meals, bring some sealed, dry, packaged and lightweight food from home to keep cooking costs down; Pasta and sauce packets, noodles, cereal, biscuits, coffee and tea.
 Even meat …yes meat!